BonnierNews/tallahassee/README.md

 A browser module for loading pages, containing subsequent requests, persisting cookies etc.

-More or less a convenient wrapper around [SuperTest](https://github.com/visionmedia/supertest), [Tough Cookie](https://github.com/salesforce/tough-cookie) and jsdom.
+More or less a convenient wrapper around *[SuperTest](https://github.com/visionmedia/supertest), [Tough Cookie](https://github.com/salesforce/tough-cookie) and jsdom.
 The browser scope will also make it easy to test a session, or multiple parallell sessions, as opposed to a single page load.

 SuperTest also enables passing along HTTP headers with a request which doesn't seem to be supported by the [jsdom `fromURL`](https://github.com/jsdom/jsdom#fromurl).

+*See [TODO](#TODO) for notes on the use of SuperTest

 > I really want the name Tallahassee to remain, although Columbus sounds more _browsery_.